 - 1.1.
 This document is the draft Neighbourhood Plan for Horsted Keynes parish.
-If "made", it will form one part of the statutory development plan for the parish over the period 2016 to 2031, the other parts being the Mid Sussex District Plan 2014-2031, adopted in March 2018, and its related development plan documents and supplementary planning guidance. - 1.2.
+If "made", it will form one part of the statutory development plan for the parish over the period 2016 to 2031, the other parts being the Mid Sussex District Plan 2014-2031, adopted in March 2018 and the recently adopted Mid Sussex Site Allocations Development Plan Document (DPD). - 1.2.
 Mid Sussex District Council (MSDC), as the local planning authority, designated a Neighbourhood Area for the whole of the Horsted Keynes parish in July 2012 to enable Horsted Keynes Parish Council (HKPC) to prepare the Neighbourhood Plan.
-The Plan has been prepared by the community through the Horsted Keynes Neighbourhood Plan Steering Group (HKNPSG). - 1.3.
-The Horsted Keynes Neighbourhood Plan (HKNP) is being prepared in accordance with the Town & Country Planning Act 1990, the Planning & Compulsory Purchase Act 2004, the Localism Act 2011 and the Neighbourhood Planning Regulations 2012 and 2017 (as amended).
-The HKNPSG has prepared the plan to establish a vision for the future of the parish and to set out how that vision will be realised through planning and controlling land use and development change over the plan period 2016 to 2031. - 1.4.
-An earlier draft HKNP was submitted to MSDC in November 2017, but was subsequently withdrawn following advice from the appointed Examiner in June 2018.
+The Plan has evolved over a number of years and has been completed by the current Neighbourhood Plan Steering Group (NPSG).
+The NPSG has been delegated authority by the HKPC to do so.
+However, as the Qualifying Body, HKPC, approved the publication of this plan. - 1.3.
+The Horsted Keynes Neighbourhood Plan (NDP) is being prepared in accordance with the Neighbourhood Planning Regulations 2012 (as amended).
+The plan has been prepared to establish a vision for the future of the parish and to set out how that vision can be realised through policies on development, green spaces, business and transport. - 1.4.
+An earlier draft NDP was submitted to MSDC in November 2017, but was subsequently withdrawn following advice from the appointed Examiner in June 2018.
 Towards the end of 2018, HKPC decided to revise and update the plan to address the issues identified by the Examiner.
-This document is that revised and updated HKNP, published for public consultation, prior to consideration of any views received and then formal re-submission to MSDC. - 1.5.
-The purpose of the Neighbourhood Plan is to guide development within the parish and provide guidance to any interested parties wishing to submit planning applications for development within the parish.
-The process of producing a plan has sought to involve the community as widely as possible and the different topic areas are reflective of matters that are of considerable importance to Horsted Keynes, its residents, businesses and community groups. - 1.6.
+A draft Pre-Submission Plan version of this NDP was published for consultation 12 October 7 December 2020 in line with the Regulations.
+Following this Regulation 14 public consultation in 2020, further work was undertaken to consider the role played by the NDP in the allocation of sites.
+The outcome of that work resulted in the allocation of sites being taken forward by the now adopted Mid Sussex Site Allocations DPD, which allocated the full requirement for housing in the Parish.
+This submission version of the NDP therefore no longer contains any site allocation policy proposals.
+The NPSG and HKPC have reviewed the comments from the local community and other interested parties on the draft Pre-Submission Plan and have made changes to this final version.
+They have also updated some of the reports published alongside the plan. - 1.5.
+The purpose of the Neighbourhood Plan is to set out a series of planning policies that will be used to determine planning applications in the area in the period to 2031.
+The process of producing a plan has sought to involve the community and the different topic areas are reflective of land use planning policy matters that are of importance to Horsted Keynes, its residents, businesses, and community groups.
+Non-land use matters have been collated in Section 10 of this document. - 1.6.
 Each section of the plan covers a different topic.
 Under each heading there is the justification for the policies presented which provides the necessary understanding of the policy and what it is seeking to achieve.
-The policies themselves are presented in the blue boxes.
+The policies themselves are presented in blue boxes.
 It is these policies against which planning applications will be assessed.
 It is advisable that, in order to understand the full context for any individual policy, it is read in conjunction with the supporting text. - 1.7.
-The map below (Map A) shows the boundary of the Neighbourhood Plan area, which is contiguous with the boundary of Horsted Keynes parish. - 1.8.
-The Horsted Keynes Neighbourhood Plan will be monitored by the local planning authority and Horsted Keynes Parish Council on an annual basis through the MSDC Authority Monitoring Report and informed by updates to the five-year housing supply.
-The aims and objectives will form the focus of the monitoring activity, but other data collected or reported at a parish level will also be included.
+The map below (Map A) shows the boundary of the Neighbourhood Plan area, which is contiguous with the boundary of Horsted Keynes parish.